Skip to definition.

 - counterchange, transpose

-Type of: alter, change, change by reversal, commerce, commercialism, group action, interaction, junction, mercantilism, modify, reverse, transfer, turn
+Type of: alter, change, commerce, commercialism, group action, interaction, junction, mercantilism, modify, transfer

 Part of: highway, main road